 The glorious chocolate-filled, four-day-long celebration where we all work less, and eat and drink a whole lot more.

 It’s that school's-out feeling.
-When the clock hits 5pm and everyone heads to the nearest bar/pub.
-Where innovative establishments are serving up the likes of 1000 calorie Crème Egg Mojitos and Drinkable Easter Eggs (with popcorn rum).
+When the clock hits 5pm and everyone heads to the nearest bar/pub, where more innovative establishments are serving up the likes of 1000 calorie Crème Egg Mojitos and Drinkable Easter Eggs (with popcorn rum).

 The end of March is (un)officially the start of Rosé season.
-Brangelina’s latest release, the Château Miraval 2015 Rosé, a soft blush from Provence with a long lasting fruity finish, is the ideal toast to the start of spring.
-For something a little more bubbly, Maison Williams Chase recently introduced a Sparkling Rosé to their portfolio.
-An excellent Easter Weekend aperitif, savour notes of white peach, grapefruit, and crushed strawberries.
+Brangelina’s latest release, the Château Miraval 2016 Rosé, a soft blush from Provence with a long lasting fruity finish, is the ideal toast to the start of spring.
+Another fresh, dry pink - try Maison Williams Chase magnum-size new vintage Rosé for an excellent Easter Weekend aperitif.

 Cocktails are calling… With a full day off work, and therefore a little more time to mix something up, Good Friday is a great day for adventurous endeavours.